Federal Government Procedures Manual

 - Upgrade – the main item was upgraded

 - Accessory – items that add value, usually purchased to aid in the usage of the item

-Equipment located at the Applied Research Laboratory (ARL) buildings and the Electro-Optics Center (EOC) are tagged and physically inventoried by their employees because of security requirements and/or location.
+Equipment located at the Applied Research Laboratory (ARL) buildings are tagged and physically inventoried by their employees because of security requirements and/or location.

 It is the Custodian/PI responsibility to notify Property Inventory when GFE is received.
 Property Inventory should be forwarded all pertinent documentation including any GOVT forms.

 Item Unique Identifier (IUID): Required by Department of Defense (DOD) only.
 If an agreement is received with DFARS Rule 252.211-7003 and 252.211-7007, Penn State will affix a 2D UII tag on the applicable item(s) and record them into the IUID Registry.
 A Penn State Government ID tag will also be placed on the item(s).

 Department of Defense awards require a DD 250 form to be completed when End Item Deliverables (EID's) are built and are shipped to the sponsor at the conclusion of the award.
 Detail EID requirements can be found in sections E and F of a contract.

 NOTE: Department of Defense requires certain hardware deliverables to be tagged with a UII - see DFARS clauses 252-711-7003 (Deliverables) and 252-211-7007 (Reporting) for detail on requirements.